 Note: This class will be offered online only

-Class Timings: Thursdays from 8 PM to 11 PM, Eastern Standard Time (EST or UTC-5h)
+Class Timings: Mondays from 9 PM to 12 AM (midnight), Eastern Daylight Time (EDT or UTC-4h)

 Duration: 10 weeks